josejhkim/tp/docs/UserGuide.md

 someword` will be treated as `filterPersons` as if no filter is applied.
 - **Dietary Restriction Filter:** Use the prefix `d/` followed by a valid dietary restriction value (e.g., `VEGAN`, `VEGETARIAN`).
 Include this if you want to filter persons based on dietary needs.
-Please see [Allowed Dietary Restrictions](#allowed-dietary-restrictions) for the full list of dietary restrictions to filter by.
+Please see [Allowed Dietary Restrictions](#allowed-dietary-restrictions) for the full list of `DIETARYRESTRICTIONS` to filter by.
 - **RSVP Filter:** Use the prefix `r/` followed by a valid RSVP status (e.g., `YES`).
-  Include this if you want to filter persons by their RSVP response.
+  Include this if you want to filter persons by their RSVP status.
+Please see [Allowed RSVP Values](#allowed-rsvp-values) for the full list of `RSVP` status to filter by

 <img src="images/UG-example-images/filterPersonExample.png" alt="List of filtered persons based on RSVP - No" style="max-width: 70%; height: auto;" />